Unit 3: Advanced Topics & Disease Prevention¶

 Key phrase to remember: "This is nice-to-have, not need-to-have."

-So when a client asks about supplements, here's a good first instinct: get curious about their fundamentals.
+When a client asks about supplements, a solid first instinct is to get curious about their fundamentals.

 You don't need to grill them.
 Just stay curious.
 Because if any of these fundamentals are significantly off, that's where your coaching attention belongs first.